 Originally, the group focused on sponsoring children through national organizations such as the Salvation Army Home School for the Blind in Jamaica, and the Pearl S. Buck Foundation which worked with children throughout Asia and the Pacific.
 In those early years, 37 children in various countries were sponsored by Lima Kokua.
 Subsequently, the members decided to focus the energies of the group on causes within the State of Hawaii, and to broaden our scope to include the needs of families and the elderly, as well.

 Today, our members are more united than ever in our commitment to service.
 When a member becomes aware of a need, they bring it to the membership for consideration.
-While a large portion of our work is with established organizations, members are also proud of the work we do, quietly and behind the scenes, with individuals.
+While a large portion of our work is with established organizations, members are also proud of the work we do quietly and behind the scenes with individuals.
 Lima Kokua salutes the family with nine children whose father was recovering from an injury and didn’t think there was going to be a festive Christmas – but there was when we gently stepped in.
 Children and struggling families have received surprise Easter or Christmas baskets prepared by our members.
-Elderly individuals who have slipped through the cracks of government bureaucracy and red tape have found new hope because we recognized a need and stepped in to help with food and financial assistance.
+Elderly individuals who have slipped through the cracks of government bureaucracy and red tape have found new hope because our members recognized a need and stepped in to help with food and financial assistance.